46TH CINEFESTIVAL SAN ANTONIO

-46th CineFestival San Antonio Launches Call for Entries
+46th CineFestival San Antonio

 The nation’s original and longest-running Latino film festival returns in the summer of 2025 with the 46th edition of CineFestival San Antonio.
-Presented by the Guadalupe Cultural Arts Center, San Antonio’s annual celebration of independent Latino cinema will take place July 10-13, 2025, continuing its programming focus on Chicano, Latinx and Native American cinema, with an emphasis on Texas and San Antonio related films.
-The festival will be accepting films which were finalized after January of 2024.
+Presented by the Guadalupe Cultural Arts Center, San Antonio’s annual celebration of independent Latino cinema will take place July 9-13, 2025, continuing its programming focus on Chicano, Latinx and Native American cinema, with an emphasis on Texas and San Antonio related films.
+This summer, CineFestival will bestow its traditional Mesquite Award to the best short films made in Texas.
+Don’t miss this celebration of culture, creativity, and comunidad on the big screen.

 ABOUT CINEFESTIVAL